Microbenchmarking NVIDIA's Blackwell Architecture: An in-depth Architectural Analysis: PTX-Microbenchmark Methodology

 \subsubsection{\textbf{Extended Precision Characterization}}

 Unlike prior work focusing on FP8, FP16, and INT8 tensor operations \cite{Fasi2021, Markidis2018}, we develop the first systematic benchmarks for Blackwell's FP4 and FP6 MMA instructions using the \tcgen{} PTX opcode with \texttt{e2m1} (FP4), \texttt{e3m2} (FP6), and \texttt{e2m3} (FP6) encoding formats.
-Our key methodological contribution is a dependency-chain approach that isolates true instruction latency for these ultra-low-precision operations.
+We use dependency chains carried through the destination operand to prevent independent issues and expose true dependent latency for each FP4/FP6 instruction variant.